Bona (film)

 Bona is a 1980 Filipino drama film directed by Lino Brocka from a story and screenplay written by Cenen Ramones.
 Starring Nora Aunor as the title character, the film tells the story of a young girl infatuated with a bit actor, played by Phillip Salvador.
 Aunor also produced the film through her production company, NV Productions.

-The film was one of the official entries to the 1980 Metro Manila Film Festival, and subsequently premiered at the Directors' Fortnight of the 1981 Cannes International Film Festival.
+The film, which premiered on December 25, 1980, was one of the official entries to the 6th Metro Manila Film Festival, and subsequently premiered at the Directors' Fortnight of the 34th Cannes Film Festival in 1981.
 Aunor received her second Gawad Urian for Best Actress for her role.

-In 2024, the digitally restored version of the film premiered at the 2024 Cannes Film Festival during the Cannes Classics section.
-It had its local Philippine premiere as the closing film of the 2024 Cinemalaya Film Festival.
+In 2024, the digitally restored version of the film premiered at the 77th Cannes Film Festival during the Cannes Classics section.
+It had its local Philippine premiere as the closing film of the 20th Cinemalaya Film Festival.

 Plot

-Bona is a high school student who belongs to a middle class family.
+Bona is a high school student who belongs to a middle-class family.
 She is an admirer of Gardo, a stuntman who works in Philippine cinema productions.
-Bona is among a group of movie star admirers who tag along film productions, and she is seen observing him shoot movie scenes, cheering for him in basketball games, encouraging him to negotiate to get bit parts in movies.
+Bona is among a group of movie star admirers who tag along with film productions, and she is seen observing him shoot movie scenes, cheering for him in basketball games, and encouraging him to negotiate to get bit parts in movies.
 Bona has started neglecting household chores and getting home late, to her parents' chagrin.

 One night, Bona accompanies Gardo to his home in an impoverished slum area with no running water.
 He is beaten up by unknown men, and Bona brings him to his home to tend to him.
-Bona ends up spending the night and does chores for Gardo, including lining up to draw water from a common well, giving Gardo warm baths, and cleaning in his home.
+Bona ends up spending the night and does chores for Gardo, including lining up to draw water from a common well, giving Gardo warm baths, and cleaning his home.
 Gardo says that he was beaten up by relatives of a woman who fell in love with him and laments that his injuries may take a few days to heal, although he appears happy to have Bona caring for him.
 When Bona finally goes back home, she is beaten severely by her father for causing worry and for not informing the family of her whereabouts.
 Bona runs away and asks to live with Gardo.
 She continues providing unpaid labor for Gardo.

-Bona's father is able to find her in Gardo's home and angrily demands of Gardo that he marry Bona.
+Bona's father is able to find her in Gardo's home and angrily demands that Gardo marry Bona.
 Gardo refuses and says he does not know Bona and only agreed for her to live with him, upon her request.
-Bona's father erupts in anger and is intent to bring Bona back home but he collapses in an apparent heart attack.
-Bona's mother asks her to stay with the family but Bona refuses and goes back to Gardo's home.
+Bona's father erupts in anger and is intent on bringing Bona back home, but he collapses in an apparent heart attack.
+Bona's mother asks her to stay with the family, but Bona refuses and goes back to Gardo's home.